geoserver/geoserver.github.io/_posts/2021-03-04-geoserver-2-19-rc-released.md

 ## WPS Download extension

-The WPS download plugin provides processes assisting in the download of large amounts of data, allowing to use asynchrounous request, when usage of WFS, WCS or WMS for the same job would lead to HTTP timeouts.
+The WPS download plugin provides support for the download of large amounts of data, allowing use of asynchronous requests, where using WFS, WCS or WMS for the same task would lead to HTTP timeouts.
 Also, download limits can be configured to avoid excessively large requests: size in MB, number of features, number of animation frames.